pm-cui/voltageFaultInjection/README.md

 ## Current Issues
 - Rise and Fall Time are still too long, even with the driver MOSFET Setup
+- ST-Link v2 is unable to read/erase the memory of the cutoff stm32 board
 - Will test with the cut-off board and compare results to determine what the issue is
 - Circuit design verified to be correct
 - Find out the potential issues